College expenses range from tuition to housing to bus passes. See how all these costs add up to a college's "sticker price."

 Tuition is what colleges charge for the instruction they provide.
 Colleges charge tuition by the units that make up an academic year, such as a semester or quarter.
 Tuition at public colleges is often a bargain for state residents, but not for out-of-staters, who often pay double the tuition of residents.

 Tuition can vary by major.
 Students in the sciences, engineering, computing, premed programs, and the fine arts often pay more.
-For example, at University of Illinois Urbana-Champaign, students enrolled in the science and engineering programs paid $5,004 more in tuition for the 2014–2015 academic year.
+For example, at University of Illinois Urbana-Champaign, students enrolled in the College of Engineering paid up to $2,100 more in tuition in 2015–2016 than students pursuing other majors.

 Colleges charge fees for services.
 These fees may include the library, campus transportation, student government, and athletic facilities.